tlienart/SimonCoste.github.io/posts/elephant.md

 \newcommand{\ERW}{\mathrm{ERW}}

-In the Simple Random Walk (ERW), a walker takes steps in random directions; all of her steps are independent of one another.
-For example in one dimension, the SRW goes one step forward or one step backward with probability $1/2$.
-The variance of the displacement of a random walker after $n$ steps typically grows linearly with $n$: for example in the 1d symmetric version, $$\SRW_n = S_1 + \dotsb + S_n$$ with $\mathbf{P}(S_n =\pm 1) = 1/2$, one has $\mathrm{Var}(\SRW_n) = n/4$.
-This behaviour is called [*diffusive*](https://en.wikipedia.org/wiki/Diffusion), because it is the discrete analog of heat dissipation.
+In the Simple Random Walk (ERW), a walker moves in random directions; all of her steps are independent.
+The variance of the displacement of a random walker after $n$ steps typically grows linearly with $n$: for example in the 1d symmetric random walk defined by $$\SRW_n = S_1 + \dotsb + S_n$$ with $\mathbf{P}(S_n =\pm 1) = 1/2$, one has $\mathrm{Var}(\SRW_n) = n/4$.
+This behaviour is called [*diffusive*](https://en.wikipedia.org/wiki/Diffusion), because it is a discrete analog of heat dissipation.

-The introduction of *long-term memory* in Random Walks completely breaks this diffusive behaviour.
-In the Simple Random Walk, the walker takes a random step independently of its former moves, oblivious of her past; but insteal, she could decide to recast some of her previous steps, just like Elephants, known for their good memory.
+The introduction of *long-term memory* in Random Walks breaks this diffusive behaviour.
+In the Simple Random Walk, the walker takes a random step independently of its former moves, oblivious of her past; but instead, she could remember one of her previous steps and reproduce it, just like Elephants whose memory is said to be surprisingly vast.
+The *Elephant Randow Walk* (ERW) has been thoroughly studied since its introduction in the paper [Elephants can always remember](https://arxiv.org/abs/cond-mat/0406593), both for its mathematical tractability and rich behaviour.

-Here is a description of the Elephant Randow Walk (ERW), with memory parameter $p$.
+Here is a description of the Elephant Randow Walk (ERW) with memory parameter $p$.

 @@important
 - The Elephant starts at 0 and takes a first step $S_1=+1$ with initial probability $p_0$ or $S_1 = -1$ with probability $1-p_0$; in fact $p_0$ will not have any influence whatsoever.